Architecture deployed on Amazon Web Services

 Securing the serverless REST API

-• API Gateway must enforce authentication and authorization using AWS IAM or Amazon Cognito, ensuring that only trusted clients can access the endpoints.
+API Gateway must enforce authentication and authorization through AWS IAM or Amazon Cognito.
+This ensures that only trusted clients access the endpoints.

-• Lambda functions are deployed inside a Virtual Private Cloud (VPC) to securely connect to the RDS PostgreSQL instance without exposing the database to the public internet.
+In addition, Lambda functions run inside a Virtual Private Cloud (VPC).
+This setup allows them to connect securely to the RDS PostgreSQL instance without exposing the database to the public internet.

-• Security groups and subnet configurations further restrict network access to only necessary resources, particularly the RDS PostgreSQL database.
+Security groups and subnets add another layer of protection by restricting access to only essential resources, particularly the RDS PostgreSQL database.